 Workforce Pell

 The budget reconciliation bill (H.R.
 1) that Congress passed on July 3, 2025 includes Workforce Pell legislation that would expand federal Pell Grant eligibility to learners and workers who want to pursue a short-term job training program.
-Federal law requires the Governor, in consultation with the Workforce Development Board and the Department of Education, to determine eligible programs that are high-skill, high-wage, in-demand, stackable, and portable across employers.
-Once the list of eligible occupations is determined, PA postsecondary institutions may request approval of short-term training programs to determine eligibility for Workforce Pell funding.
-The Workforce Pell program, which will go into effect on July 1, 2026, includes a number of metrics and requirements for program eligibility and state verification.
-The federal negotiated rulemaking committee reached consensus on Workforce Pell, but final rules and related guidance are still pending.
+Final regulations were published on May 19, 2026, with an effective date of July 20, 2026.
+The Governor, in consultation with the State Workforce Development Board and the Department of Education, to determines eligible programs that are high-skill, high-wage, in-demand, stackable, and portable across employers.
+These programs must also meet rigorous accountability criteria, including but not limited to, at least a 70 % completion rate and a 70 % job placement.

 Table 1 lists the initial occupations that are being considered to determine the eligible programs that will meet Workforce Pell criteria for the 2026-27 academic year.
 You can download the complete policy (PDF) outlining the agencies, coordination, and process to arrive at this determination.